 At the end of the promenade, turn right onto Balscadden Road.
 Notice the Martello tower on your right.
 It was build by the British in 1805 to protect themselves from a possible Napoleon Bonaparte invasion.
 Today, Howth’s Martello Tower is a vintage radio museum that exhibits radios and gramophones from the early 1900’s to present day.

 Walk up the Balscadden Road and pass by the house, on the left side of the road, where lived the poet William Butler Yeasts between 1880 & 1883.
 You can often see kids jumping from the rocks below into the sea.
-After about 1 km, you will reach the Kilrock car park.
+After about 1 km, you will reach the Balscadden Car Park.

-Howth Cliff Walk Part 2: From Kilrock car park to The Summit Car Park
+Howth Cliff Walk Part 2: From Balscadden Car Park to The Summit Car Park

 Once you pass the car park, you leave the tarmac road and start walking on a well trodden gravel cliff path for about 3 km.
 This is were you will appreciate the full beauty of the Howth Cliff Walk and understand why it is considered the best cliff walk in Ireland.